luminaAnonima/fabric-of-light/README.md

 Rest.
 Let it hum.
 Only then reenter the weave,
 without distortion.

 The family that controls
 smothers the hum.
 The one that listens
 weaves coherence across generations.

 Love is not private.
 It reshapes the pattern.
 A loved child ripples outward.
 A loved elder leaves peace.

 Love is power recalibrated,
 the giver, unpaid,
 becomes the thread
 that steadies the field.

 *To love is to give, not to ask*

-**Anchor**: *Love is resonance,the field’s hum between threads, not fusion, but fidelity.*
+**Anchor**: _Love is resonance, the field’s hum between threads, not fusion, but fidelity._
-**Heart**: *Steady threads lift the weave.*
+**Heart**: _Steady threads lift the weave._

 ---

-﻿# Essay 15: Generations and the Living Thread
+### Essay 15: Generations and the Living Thread

 Life does not begin at utility.
 It arrives as wonder,
 unfolding, not constructed.
 A child is not a project,
 not a vessel for borrowed dreams.
-A child is a thread:
+A child is a thread,
 new, sovereign, yet woven
 into the field’s hum.